sonofb0b/chub-archive-search/README.md

             \---an image file
             \---a metadata.json file

-Simply drop the python file into the main directory (alongside all the subdirect python chub-search-gui.py
+Simply drop the python file into the main directory (alongside all the subdirectories) and run: python chub-search-gui.py

 If you don't have the required packages, you may also need to run: